 Adams, D. 2007.
 Can music be used to enhance learning in the classroom?

 Cardiff School of Education and Social Policy Research Papers.

-Adams, D. 2016.
-Hmmm?
+Adams, D. (2016).
 Comedy, Carnival, Fantasy and Hope.
-The Fantastic Mr Fiction Conference.
-4th November, 2016.
+Discomfort and Delight in Dahl.
+The Fantastic Mr Fiction, Roald Dahl Conference, November 2016.
 Cardiff Metropolitan University.

 Adams, D. and Beauchamp, G. 2015.
 Portals.
 A study of the experiences of learners and teachers from four different primary schools, making music in rural outdoor locations.
 RIME Research in Music Education Conference.
 University of Exeter.

 Adams, D. 2015.
 How Fantastic is Literacy?
 This paper explores different definitions of literacy and why it arguably demands discrete attention on an Education Studies course.
 It examines contemporary theories and focuses on a scene from the film ‘The Fantastic Mr Fox’ to highlight the possible plurality and potential power of literacy.
 BESA Conference.
 Cardiff Metropolitan University.